AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 - A great resource is MDN (Mozilla Developer Network).
 MDN can be found at this [link](https://developer.mozilla.org/en-US/).

-> During this demo you will be walking students through step by step instructions on how to write the tags above.
+>Instructor Note: During this demo you will be walking students through step by step instructions on how to write the tags above.
 You will type out each of these tags during this demonstration.

 > If you would like you can have students practice searching img and a tags on their own and implement them in Code Pen.
 A recommended search I like to tell student's about is "img tag mdn."

 ## HTML Scaffold (15 mins)

-> In this section you will be explaining the HTML scaffold below to students.
-You will explain in detail what each line of code is responsible for.
-Some important things to mention:
+>Let's explore the HTML scaffold.
+We will look at what each line of code is responsible for.
+Some important things to know:

 - <!DOCTYPE html> tells the browser that you are using HTML5.
 - The html tag opens the HTML document, and the closing tag ends the HTML document.